ajjahjacob-hub/ajjahsite/README/README.txt

 Displays contact details, opening hours, and website link directly in search results Allows clients to leave Google reviews, which significantly impacts local search ranking Free to set up and maintain

+GBP should be setup after the website is already live with the correct URL
 -----------------------------------------------------------------------------------------------------------------------------------